trothr/blog/Richard/2020/20200317-quarantine-and-shamrocks.md

 But I've lost a lot of "connections".
 Marilyn was my biggest "connector", though I lost a lot of connectedness before I lost her.

-Lots of people working from home who have not before.
+Lots of people working from home who have not before because of the coronavirus.
+Welcome to my world!

 Ironically, lots of students being *home schooled* for the first time.